Naoghuman/lib-tile/Lib-Tile-TransparentTextures/README.md

 The tile images from this tileset are outsourced in a own library [Lib-Tile-TransparentTextures-Images] to reduce the size from this library.
-One more advance is that you can use an `own` [AbstractTileLoader] in combination with the library `Lib-Tile-TransparentTextures`.
-So you don't need to include the library [Lib-Tile-TransparentTextures-Images] into your project which size is momenatry `13MB`.
+One more advance is that you can use an `own` [TileLoader] in combination with the library `Lib-Tile-TransparentTextures`.
+So you don't need to include the hole library (with all 396 images) [Lib-Tile-TransparentTextures-Images] into your project which size is momenatry `13MB`.

 > __Hint__
 > This libray is a part from the project [Lib-Tile].
 Plz see for additional